tdwg/mids/README.md

 This is the repository for the MIDS Task Group, dealing with Minimum Information about a Digital Specimen.

-This README last updated: 23 July 2020.
+This README last updated: 03 November 2020.

 ## About the group